General Fair Rules

 1. All 4-H members must abide by the regulations governing 4-H projects in Grand or Summit Counties to be eligible to show.
 Only FFA members eligible to compete under State 4-H/FFA rules will be eligible to compete in this division.

-2. Livestock entries are due to the Extension Office by 4:00 pm July 16, 2021.
+2. Livestock entries are due to the Extension Office by 4:00 pm July 7, 2023.
 All entries shall be made in the fair management program online.
-Animals who are not entered will not be allowed to check into the fair.
+Animals who are not entered will not be allowed to check into fair.

-3. Market livestock exhibits must remain in the barns until the release time of Sunday at 10:00 am.
+3. Market livestock exhibits must remain in the barns until the release time of Sunday between 3 & 4 pm..
 Livestock should be removed, with stall area cleaned and torn down by 5:00 pm.
 Livestock may be released early with the expressed permission of their barn superintendent, a fair board member, or extension director.
-Horse and breeding animals are required to be in place by showtime and are not required to remain on the fairgrounds except for rabbits, poultry, and fowl breeding.
+Horse and breeding animals are required to be in place by show time and are not required to remain on the fairgrounds except for rabbits, poultry, and fowl breeding.
 Animals that are sick or unsafe may be sent home at any point.

-4. All 4-H poultry and fowl must be weighed and in place by 6 pm on Tuesday; breeding rabbits must be in place by 8 am on Tuesday.
-All other 4-H market animals must be in place by 12:30 pm on Wednesday of fair week.
+4. All 4-H poultry and fowl must be weighed and in place by 6pm on Tuesday; breeding rabbit must be in place by 8am on Tuesday.
+All other 4-H market animals must be in place by 12:30pm on Wednesday of fair week.

-5. Should it become necessary to administer medications or treatment of any kind at the fair, a veterinarian shall be notified and shall supervise the treatment.
+5. Should it become necessary to administer medications of any kind at the fair, the superintendent shall be notified and shall supervise the treatment.

 6. All 4-H/FFA exhibitors must comply with the USDA Wholesome Meat Act and the IAFE Code of show ring ethics.
-The IAFE Code of show ring ethics will be read and signed by all livestock exhibitors before entering animals for the fair.
-The icing of animals or towels immersed in ice will not be allowed.
-No drench guns or artificial devices for hydrating or feeding of animals will be allowed.
-Drenching can only be administered by the onsite veterinarian.
-Use of muzzles is allowed in sheep and goats if the muzzle is made of a material that allows the animal to drink.
+The IAFE Code of show ring ethics will be read and signed by all livestock exhibitors before entering animals for fair.
+Icing of animals or towels immersed in ice will not be allowed.
 The use of hotshots is prohibited.
 Exhibitors will forfeit all premiums, trophies, sale monies, and awards if found in violation of these rules.

-7. Exhibitors are responsible for the care and feeding of livestock while on the fairgrounds.
+7. Exhibitors are responsible for care and feeding of livestock while on the fairgrounds.
 The fair board has designated a time between 6:00 am and 9:00 am as well as 3:00 pm and 6:00 pm as feeding and cleaning times for livestock.
 All animals on the fairground shall be cared for during these times.
 Alternative bedding or matting must be cleaned daily.
 If stalls are not cleaned daily by noon, a $25 per day fine may be withheld from premium money, at the discretion of the barn superintendent.
+A water container, with water must be visible

 8. Additional classes may be added to the class schedule if the superintendent deems them necessary.